CDP Reporting 2025: A Mid-Market Guide to Higher Scores

 F: An F is only given to companies that fail to answer a request for data from one of the 300+ members of the CDP Supply Chain, so if you receive a request for data to avoid an F, you should definitely respond.

-Who reports to CDP?
+Who Reports to CDP?

 Most of the world’s largest companies (91% of the FTSE 100 and 82% of the S&P 500) use CDP to report on their environmental impacts, and many now expect their suppliers to do the same.
 CDP has become one of the most common ways companies request environmental data from their networks of suppliers.
 If your company is not reporting to CDP yet, it is likely that one of your larger customers in the future will request data via a CDP questionnaire.